Circular dichroism: Experimental limitations

-In addition to measuring in aqueous systems, CD, particularly far-UV CD, can be measured in organic solvents e.g. ethanol, methanol, trifluoroethanol (TFE).
-The latter has the advantage to induce structure formation of proteins, inducing beta-sheets in some and alpha helices in others, which they would not show under normal aqueous conditions.
-Most common organic solvents such as acetonitrile, THF, chloroform, dichloromethane are however, incompatible with far-UV CD.
+In addition to measuring in aqueous systems, CD, particularly far-UV CD, can be measured in organic solvents e.g. ethanol, methanol, acetonitrile, trifluoroethanol (TFE) up to varying percentages of organic solvent.
+TFE has the advantage of being well-tolerated and inducing structure formation of proteins, inducing beta-sheets in some and alpha helices in others, which would not be observed under normal aqueous conditions.
+Many common organic solvents such as acetone, THF, dioxane, chloroform, and dichloromethane are generally incompatible with far-UV CD.